 A promise to pray: Honoring our United Methodist vow

 As part of The United Methodist Church’s Baptismal Covenant, new members promise to faithfully participate in a local congregation through their prayers, presence, gifts, service and witness.
 But, how can they go beyond the words they profess to actually living into these vows?
-In a special five-part series, we’ll look at each aspect of this membership vow, beginning with prayer, and how United Methodists can answer the call to serve Christ through the local church.
+In a special five-part series, we look at each aspect of this membership vow, and how United Methodists can answer the call to serve Christ through the local church.

 Mary Meyer carried index cards with her wherever she went.

 On each was a list of names of people she needed to pray for or other concerns.
 She would jot down new names and prayer requests as they came to her, and then she’d tuck the cards into her Bible, her purse or even the cushions of her favorite chair.